atlarge-research/librnr/README.md

 ### Float

-A record for a float event (e.g., pulling the trigger button)
+A record for a float event (e.g., pulling the trigger button).

 - changed: true if value has changed since last poll event.
 - isActive: true is the action/button is enabled.